dali-ambiguity/Phrase-Detectives-Corpus-3.0/README.md

 * fiction from the Project Gutenberg collection (7 documents, 20646 tokens, 5925 markables)

-Overall, 580 of the total 805 documents are `complete' annotated by the player.
-A document is considered `complete' if all its markables have at least
+Overall, 580 of the total 805 documents are 'complete' annotated by the player.
+A document is considered 'complete' if all its markables have at least
 8 annotations and each interpretation has been validated by at least 4 players.
 On average, 20.6 annotations per markable are present.
-For those documents that are not `completely' annotated, a coreference system (Yu et al., 2020) is used as an additional artificial player.
+For those documents that are not 'completely' annotated, a coreference system ([Yu et al., 2020](https://aclanthology.org/2020.lrec-1.2)) is used as an additional artificial player.

 # Markup formats